 The SED method protects soil and water

-It is vital that felling does not cause any damage to soil or water.
+It is vital that our felling operations does not cause any damage to soil or water.
 Therefore we work with our own SED (Swedish acronym for “Gentle Effective Logging”) method.
 This method helps to reduce wheel rutting and also to improve work efficiency.

 The SED method involves planning how the machines will drive, placing brush from the felled trees on the roads that are used most and building crossings, to enable efficient harvesting and extraction of the logs without causing any damage to soil or water.